 RPCI Faculty Receive $8.5 Million In Disparities Grants From Federal Agencies

-BUFFALO, NY — Roswell Park Cancer Institute (RPCI) faculty members have received recent grants supporting important work in breast and prostate-cancer research in specific populations.
+BUFFALO, NY — Roswell Park Comprehensive Cancer Center (Roswell Park) faculty members have received recent grants supporting important work in breast and prostate-cancer research in specific populations.
 Each of these four grants from federal agencies supports work that fulfills the mission of the Office of Cancer Health Disparities Research — to understand, reduce, eliminate and prevent cancer disparities in vulnerable and medically underserved populations and patients through transdisciplinary research and programs.

 The grants include awards to fund the following research projects: